Partner access quickstart

 - Branding overview and vanity domains for a branded partner portal at

-partners.yourdomain.com. - B2B Access for the underlying Organizations architecture.
+partners.yourdomain.com. - B2B access for the underlying Organizations architecture.